 Natalie Eneff earned her bachelor’s degree in business administration in accounting and a master’s degree in business administration from the University of Tulsa.
 Natalie began her career as a public accountant and was previously in the financial reporting and treasury group at Union Public Schools.
 She was hired at Broken Arrow Public Schools in 2011 as the director of budget and became the executive director of finance in 2014.

 In 2017, she was named as the chief financial officer to lead the financial services division, which is responsible for leading and coordinating the financial activities of the district.
 The services offered include purchasing and procurement, treasury, accounts payable, financial reporting, budget, activity funds, federal programs and risk management.
 She is a graduate of Leadership Broken Arrow Class of 2015 and has completed the Oklahoma Center for School Business Management training.

 Ashley Bowser, Chief Technology Officer

 Gena Zwart, Administrative Assistant

-Mr. Stout leads the Technology Services Division, which is charged with managing the district's network and all instructional technology, including the 1:1 Initiative.
-This division also oversees student data management and enrollment.
+The Chief Technology Officer leads the Technology Services Division, which is charged with managing the district's network and all instructional technology, including the 1:1 Initiative.
+This division also oversees student data management, enrollment and transportation services.